pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 # Procedure for allocation of Virtual Machines at SNIC Science Cloud - Redux

 In this lab you will learn the basics of how to work with the OpenStack based Infrastructure-as-a-Service (IaaS).
+The lab can be done using Linux, Windows, or MacOS.
+The guide assumes you're using Ubuntu20.04-LTS if you're on Linux or Windows-10 if you're on Windows.
+It should be completely doable on other linux distributions as well, and on any windows-version that is SSH-capable (i. e. has OpenSSH installed).

 ## Tasks